Sebastian Shaw (character): All-New, All-Different Marvel

-Krakoa
+Residing on Krakoa

-In the new phase of the X-Men, beginning with the dual miniseries House of X and Powers of X, Shaw becomes part of the Quiet Council of Krakoa, a ruling body of 14 mutants who oversee the recent mutant nation of Krakoa.
+In the new phase of the X-Men, beginning with the dual miniseries House of X and Powers of X, Shaw joins the Quiet Council of Krakoa, a ruling body consisting of 14 mutants.
 He is also part of the Hellfire Trading Company, responsible for smuggling Krakoa's new remedies through the black market.

 During this new phase, he is part of the cast of the Marauders.

+When the anti-mutant organisation Orchis managed to mount a successful offensive on Krakoa, simultaneously framing the mutants for sabotaging the drugs they had been giving humans to suggest they had been trying to kill innocent people, Shaw openly defected from Krakoa to assist Orchis.
+He even accepted a demand to sacrifice his mutant powers to associate with Orchis, believing that he could profit from claiming Krakoa's natural resources for himself.
+Unfortunately for Shaw, when he tried to use his business connections he learned that he had been kicked out of the Hellfire Club by the new White King, the Kingpin, and while he had the legal authority to control Krakoa in practice he had no access to any of its resources, and when he tried to claim the land for himself Shaw's troops were driven off by Charles Xavier, who was still residing on the island.